 In concert with our current matching campaign, we’re launching a new retrospective series: The Fi Hall Of Fame, featuring refreshed, expanded and updated versions of most popular blogs of all time.
 The following piece originally ran in 2018.
 Special thanks to blogger Su Fang Tham.

-The below information comes courtesy of a November 14, 2018 Members Event held at Film Independent’s Wilshire Blvd HQ to help illuminate for filmmakers the basics of residual payments—including the benefits of establishing CAMAs (Collective Account Management Agreements) and how, as a producer, you can best protect yourself financially on any project.
+The below information comes courtesy of a 2018 Members Event held at Film Independent’s Wilshire Blvd HQ to help illuminate for filmmakers the basics of residual payments—including the benefits of establishing CAMAs (Collective Account Management Agreements) and how, as a producer, you can best protect yourself financially on any project.

 Presented in partnership with the PGA’s Independent Producer Committee, the panel featured Oscar nominated producer Chris Moore (Manchester by the Sea, Promised Land) and Film Independent Spirit Award winning producer Clark Peterson (Monster, Rampart) in an hour-long discussion followed by an audience Q&A. Here were some of the key takeaways: